-The Group's investments in associates is accounted for under the equity method from the date on which the investee becomes an associate.
+The Group's investments in associates are accounted for under the equity method from the date on which the investee becomes an associate.
 On acquisition of the investment in an associate, any excess of the cost including transaction cost of the investment over the Group's share of the net fair value of the identifiable assets and liabilities of the investee is recognised as goodwill, which is included within the carrying amount of the investment.

 The Group discontinues the use of the equity method from the date when the investment ceases to be an associate.
 When the Group retains an interest in the former associate and the retained interest is a financial asset, the Group measures the retained interest at fair value at that date and the fair value is regarded as its fair value on initial recognition in accordance with IFRS 9.
 The difference between the carrying amount of the associate at the date the equity method was discontinued, and the fair value of any retained interest and any proceeds from disposing of a part interest in the associate is included in the determination of the gain or loss on disposal of the associate.
 In addition, the Group accounts for all amounts previously recognised in other comprehensive income in relation to that associate on the same basis as would be required if that associate had directly disposed of the related assets or liabilities.
-Therefore, if a gain or loss previously recognised in other comprehensive income by that associate would be reclassified to profit or loss on the disposal of the related assets or liabilities, the Group reclassifies the gain or loss from equity to profit or loss (as a reclassification adjustment) when the associate is disposed of.
+Therefore, if a gain or loss on the disposal of the related assets or liabilities.
+Therefore, if a gain or loss on the disposal of the related assets or liabilities.
+Therefore, if a gain or loss on the disposal of the related assets or liabilities.
+Therefore, if or loss on the disposal of the related assets or liabilities the gain or loss from equity to profit or loss (as a reclassification adjustment) when the associate is disposed of.